aygunbyr/junior-frontend-developer-assignment/README.md

 # Junior Frontend Developer Assignment

+I have deployed this project on Vercel.
+Check out [Live Demo](https://junior-frontend-developer-assignment.vercel.app/)

 I have developed this project for Junior Frontend Developer Assignment.

 Apollo Client is used for fetching data from GraphQL API.